MrRonnie/Warehouse-Management-Client/README.md

-# Warehouse - A warehouse management website
+# A Warehouse Management website

+## Gadget Monkey

-A warehouse management website is a website that provides inventory analysis, restock, supply analysis or a combination of all these with proper documentation.
+A warehouse management website is a website that provides inventory analysis, restock, supply analysis or a combination of all these.

 ### Live client site link: